+Air pollution indoors can be just as bad (if not worse) than outdoors.
 What makes indoor air so important is the fact that we are exposed to it more consistently and for longer periods of time; we also breathe it at a higher concentration.

 Furthermore, the less-diluted and mostly-trapped air in enclosed “ecosystems” (your home/workplace), can host a whole array of pollutants equal in harmfulness to anything experienced in, say, polluted outdoor city air.

 This is especially true if there is poor ventilation, if many different chemicals (e.g., cleaning & personal-care products) have been imported, if these places are well insulated, if pets are found, and if the heat and humidity factor is high.

 More Sobering Facts About Indoor Air Quality (IAQ)

 Other information directly attributable to poor indoor air quality (IAQ):

 - Indoor air can be two to ten times more harmful than outdoor air

 - It’s responsible for an 18% reduction in work productivity

 - 20% of employees suffer from major illnesses tied to air pollution